In This Article

 - Course and field of study

-CSPs are more likely to be available for postgraduate healthcare courses that are considered workforce priorities so you may have a higher chance of getting a CSP if you apply to a course that offers CSPs in these fields.
+CSPs are more likely to be available in postgraduate healthcare courses that are considered workforce priorities, so you may have a higher chance of getting a CSP if you apply to a course that offers CSPs in these fields.
 In healthcare, these may include areas such as nursing and clinical psychology.

 Commonwealth supported place eligibility for postgraduate healthcare students